swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 }
 ```

-This restriction on non-terminating functions could be something we lift in the future, by synthesizing bottom-type conformances to the protocols required by the opaque type, but we leave that as a future extension.
+This restriction on non-terminating functions could be something we lift in the future, by synthesizing bottom-type conformances to the protocols required by the opaque type.
+We leave that as a future extension.

 ### Properties and subscripts